4-52. Sophus Lie

 When writing his report on Lie’s candidacy, Poincaré probably knew that the Academy would ratify the geometry section’s ranking of the candidates, and as it happened, the election, which took place on 7 June, saw Lie easily outdistance his rivals Luigi Cremona and H.A.
 Schwarz (Comptes rendus 114, 1329).

-Lie’s first visit to Paris after becoming Correspondent of the Academy of Sciences took place from 1–20 April, 1893, at the invitation of Darboux and J. Tannery.44endnote: 4 Stubhaug (2002, 374).
+At the invitation of Darboux and J. Tannery, Lie visited Paris, now as a Correspondent of the Paris Academy of Sciences, from 1–20 April, 1893.44endnote: 4 Stubhaug (2002, 374).
 On this occasion, Lie met with his former student in Leipzig, Ernest Vessiot, and the Norwegian physicist Kristian Birkeland.
 He also made the acquaintance of Élie Cartan, who was then writing his doctoral thesis on the structure of finite and continuous groups.55endnote: 5 Cartan (1894).
 In 1912, Poincaré wrote a favorable report on Cartan’s candidacy for a chair at the Sorbonne, commenting that “group theory, in a manner of speaking, is all of mathematics, stripped of its substance and reduced to a pure form” (Poincaré, 1921).
 The chair of differential and integral calculus went to Cartan, who dominated the field of differential geometry for decades (Cogliati, 2018).
 While in Paris, Lie also met with Poincaré over dinner at Camille Jordan’s flat.66endnote: 6 Stubhaug (2002, 390).

 Poincaré may have been inspired by Lie to work on minimal surfaces, a subject they spoke about during Poincaré’s visit to Leipzig in June, 1895.
 As Poincaré recalled their conversation in his letter to Lie of early October, 1897 (§ 4-52-11), Lie spoke of a means of constructing all surfaces of double translation.
 At the time, Poincaré also sought a solution, not only for surfaces, but for manifolds of double translation, using an original method.
 When Lie read Poincaré’s memoir, he felt that the results were but special cases covered by his “general theorems”.77endnote: 7 Poincaré (1895b, a); Lie and Scheffers (1896, 143).
 Lie was known for unbalanced attacks since 1893, when he published harsh criticism of his old friend Felix Klein for having neglected his priority (Tobies, 2019, 312).
 Lie continued to seek a solution for the general case, as did Poincaré and others, but a full solution to Lie’s problem remained out of reach until the Lie-Wirtinger theorem of 1938.88endnote: 8 Lie (1897a); Poincaré (1901b); Wirtinger (1938).
 For details of the history of surfaces and manifolds of double translation, see Little (1983); Chern (1994).